-Water, Apple vinegar, Citrus peel extract, Corn extract, Pineapple extract, Coconut extract, glycerine, Mint extract.
+Water, Apple vinegar, Citrus peel extract, Corn extract, Pineapple extract, Coconut extract, glycerin, Mint extract.

 It’s also Vegan-friendly and Paraben and SLS free.
 And my personal favorite, it’s not tested on animals!

 Moms and babies with allergies and sensitive skin seem to do well when using this soap.
-So if you or your little one has sensitive skin, this might be your answer.
+If you or your little one has sensitive skin, this might be your answer.